safe-global/safe-docs/pages/miscellaneous/past-paid-bounties.md

 We use a [MultiSend](https://github.com/safe-global/safe-contracts/blob/v1.2.0/contracts/libraries/MultiSend.sol) library to batch multiple transactions together.
 A transaction could be created that would self-destruct the contract.
 While this would not have put any funds at risk, user experience would have been seriously impacted.

-We have updated the library as well as our interfaces.
+We've updated the library as well as our interfaces.
 Details about the fix can be found on [GitHub](https://github.com/safe-global/safe-contracts/pull/156).

 This bug was submitted by [Micah Zoltu](https://twitter.com/micahzoltu).
 It was regarded as a "Low Threat," and a bounty of 1,000 USD has been paid out.